History of Lee Zeldin in Timeline

 In January 2011, a bill co-sponsored by Lee Zeldin that provided for a 2% property tax cap became law.

-In June 2011, Lee Zeldin voted against the Marriage Equality Act, which the Senate passed 33–29.
-He stated that marriage should be defined as between a man and a woman.
+In June 2011, Lee Zeldin voted against the Marriage Equality Act, which the Senate passed 33–29 and was signed into law by Governor Andrew Cuomo.
+Zeldin stated his belief that marriage should be defined as between a man and a woman.

 In December 2011, Lee Zeldin supported a $250 million cut to the MTA payroll tax.